 Preparing for a Python Full Stack Developer interview involves a combination of skills and knowledge across both front-end and back-end development.
 Here’s a structured approach to get ready:

-1. How does Python 2 differ from Python 3?
+1. In what ways is Python 2 different from Python 3?

-2. How do you handle errors in Python?
+2. How do you manage errors in Python?

 try: